- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Policy on Determining Officer Compensation

-The remuneration of each Director of the Company, which consists of a fixed-amount monthly salary that is the base salary and performance-based compensation that comprises bonuses and compensation exclusively for purchasing shares of the Company, is decided through deliberations of the Nomination and Compensation Committee, which is made up of a majority of Outside Directors and is chaired by a Non-executive Director, and which was established to evaluate the performance of Directors and decide on their remuneration in a fair and transparent manner, based on a resolution passed at the Board of Directors.
+The compensation of each director, which consisted of fixed-amount monthly salary as basic compensation, and bonus as performance-linked compensation, and compensation for purchasing the Company’s shares.
+From fiscal 2026 the previously provided compensation for purchasing the Company’s shares is abolished, and a performance-linked share-based compensation plan (the “Plan”) has been newly introduced, wherein the Company’s shares are delivered as compensation.
+Thereby, the compensation for directors shall consist of “fixed-amount monthly salary,” “bonus as short-term performance-linked compensation,” and “medium-term performance-linked share-based compensation” under the Plan.
+The compensation shall be decided through deliberations by the Nomination and Compensation Committee, which is made up of a majority of outside directors and is chaired by a non-executive director, and which was established to evaluate the performance of directors and decide on their compensation in a fair and transparent manner, based on a resolution passed at the Board of Directors.

-Non-Executive Directors including Outside Directors and Audit & Supervisory Board Members are paid only fixed-amount monthly salary for the purpose of enhancing their supervisory function of management.
+Non-executive directors including outside directors and audit & supervisory board members are paid only fixed-amount monthly salary for the purpose of enhancing the supervisory functions of management.

-Of the remuneration, etc. of Directors of the Company, the fixed-amount monthly salary that is the base salary is a maximum total of 90 million yen a month (including a maximum of 10 million yen for Outside Directors) pursuant to a resolution passed at the 117th Annual General Meeting of Shareholders held on June 27, 2019.
-As of the closing of the 117th Annual General Meeting of Shareholders, the number of Directors was 12 (including 3 Outside Directors).
+Of the compensation, etc. for directors of the Company, the fixed-amount monthly salary as basic compensation is a maximum total of 90 million yen a month (including a maximum of 10 million yen for outside directors) based on a resolution passed at the 117th Annual General Meeting of Shareholders held on June 27, 2019.
+As of the closing of the 117th Annual General Meeting of Shareholders, the number of directors was 12 (including 3 outside directors).

-Remuneration for Audit & Supervisory Board Members is a maximum total of 13 million yen a month pursuant to a resolution passed at the 89th Annual General Meeting of Shareholders held on June 27, 1991 and is decided through discussions at Audit & Supervisory Board.
-As of the closing of the 89th Annual General Meeting of Shareholders, the number of Audit & Supervisory Board Members was 4.
+Compensation for Audit & Supervisory Board members is a maximum total of 13 million yen a month pursuant to a resolution passed at the 89th Annual General Meeting of Shareholders held on June 27, 1991, and is decided through discussions at the Audit & Supervisory Board.
+As of the closing of the 89th Annual General Meeting of Shareholders, the number of Audit & Supervisory Board members was 4.

 (Method of calculating individual performance-based compensation [bonuses])

-Consolidated performance*1 x Performance coefficient*2 x Positional index*3 x Individual evaluation coefficient*4 = Individual bonus*5
+Consolidated performance*1 x Performance coefficient*2 x Positional index*3 x Individual evaluation coefficient*4 = Individual bonus

 - *1. Consolidated net income for the current fiscal year (Net income attributable to shareholders of the Company)